Leyrer-PNP/domino-c-api-samples/samples/admin/activity/readme.txt

 	    retrieve the contents of the binary records using the Activity Logging API.
 	    Please refer to the Domino documentation for a complete description of activity logging.
+	    Set ENVACTIVITY_AUTO OS environment variable to get the consistent output.
+	    As log.nsf has variable number of records based on user activity, so in-order to maintain consistent output for automation validation, setting this environment to 1 will provide consistent output.

 ENVIRONMENTS
 ------------